 - Section 40 - Personal information

-We will withhold personal information if disclosure would breach one or more of the principles of the Data Protection Act.
+We will withhold personal information if disclosure would breach one or more of the principles of the General Data Protection Regulation (GDPR).

 - Section 41 - Information provided in confidence